AnsirU/langchain_learning/README.md

-Codes with notes for LangChain Learning
+# Codes with Notes for LangChain Learning

-\nLearning with Andrew Ng's course, and made some adjustments for the latest version of LangChain (and LangGraph).
+Learning with Andrew Ng's course, and made some adjustments for the latest version of LangChain (and LangGraph).